Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Case study: Place Profile - Sheringham North Ward, North Norfolk

 #### Physical Geography
 Sheringham is situated on the North Norfolk coast.
 One of the highest points in Norfolk is located in western Sheringham, known as the "Beeston Bump" locally.
-It is 73 metres high and is made up of old glacial moraines dating from the end of the Pleistocene epoch eround 11 to 13,000 years ago, when northern advancing glaciers retreated.
+It is 73 metres high and is made up of old glacial moraines dating from the end of the Pleistocene epoch around 11 to 13,000 years ago, when northern advancing glaciers retreated.
 It is made out of sand, gravel and stones.

 For this reason, and the proximity to the coast, it was used to protect the homes behind it, being less prone to erosion from the sea due to the increased mass to erode.
 There also used to be two villages behind this bump, which have now merged into one larger conurbation.
 (It used to be two roughly symmetrical hills that has now merged into one, just like the conurbation!).